YiyiWLi/O18Reconstructions/README.md

 # O18Reconstructions
 ## Description of the repository
-This repo contains replication codes for graphs and other supplementary documentation for
+This repo contains replication codes for graphs and other supplementary documentation for O18 reconstruction research.